-Policy No. RwK 16 - Small Scale Commercial Enterprises- Agricultural development, change of use and conversion of existing buildings will be supported subject to the following criteria:
+Policy No. RwK 16 - Small Scale Commercial Enterprises-In so far as planning permission is required, proposals for agricultural development and the change of use of existing buildings for employment-generating development (Classes B1/B2/B8) will be supported subject to the following criteria:

-- The proposed use should provide opportunities that meet local employment needs and be of a scale and type commensurate with a rural environment. - There is no significant increase in air or noise pollution. - There is no significant adverse impact of traffic movement, with regard to HGVs, or on road or pedestrian safety. - Conversions are within the dimensions of the existing building and of a style sympathetic to existing buildings and the surrounding countryside. - There are no significant adverse impacts on drainage. - Generally, respects the character of its surroundings and Green Belt Location by way of its scale and design, is compatible with the surrounding landscape, and safeguards residential amenity and road safety.
+- The proposed use should provide opportunities that meet local employment needs and be of a scale and type commensurate with a rural environment. - There is no significant increase in air or noise pollution. - There is no significant adverse impact of traffic movement, with regard to HGVs, or on road or pedestrian safety. - Conversions are within the dimensions of the existing building and of a style sympathetic to existing buildings and the surrounding countryside. - There are no significant adverse impacts on drainage. - They respect the character of its surroundings and Green Belt Location by way of its scale and design, is compatible with the surrounding landscape, and safeguards residential amenity and road safety.

-8.16.2 Agricultural buildings for both livestock production and to support arable farming are considered as appropriate development within the Draft Green Belt and will be supported dependent on the scale, design and exact location.
+8.16.2 Agricultural buildings for both livestock production and to support arable farming are considered as appropriate development within the Draft Green Belt and will be supported dependant on the scale, design and exact location.